huggingface/transformers/examples/flax/language-modeling/README.md

 The following example showcases how to train a language model from scratch using the JAX/Flax backend.

-JAX/Flax allows you to trace pure functions and to compile them into efficient, fused accelerator code on both GPU and TPU.
+JAX/Flax allows you to trace pure functions and compile them into efficient, fused accelerator code on both GPU and TPU.
 Models written in JAX/Flax are **immutable** and updated in a purely functional way which enables simple and efficient model parallelism.